mo-attalla/Face-detection/README.md

-# High-Precision Face Detection using MATLAB

-## Overview
-This project presents a MATLAB-based desktop GUI application designed to detect human faces in digital images using a **custom algorithm** — without relying on high-level built-in functions.

-The algorithm integrates:
-- Skin tone segmentation (using YCbCr color space)
-- Shape symmetry analysis
-- Geometric filtering & ellipse fitting

-## Features
-- GUI for easy interaction (Load Image, Detect, Reset, Exit)
-- High accuracy for frontal faces
-- Low false positive rate through strict verification
-- Manual implementation using basic image processing techniques

-## How It Works
-1. Image smoothing using Gaussian filter
-2. Conversion from RGB to YCbCr
-3. Skin region segmentation based on Cr and Cb thresholds
-4. Morphological operations to clean the mask
-5. Region properties extraction
-6. Face verification based on:
-   - Elliptical shape
-   - Horizontal symmetry
-   - Eccentricity constraints

-## GUI Functions
-- **Load Image**: Selects an image from the device
-- **Start Detection**: Applies the detection pipeline
-- **Reset**: Clears all current data
-- **Exit**: Closes the application

-## Requirements
-- MATLAB R2021a or higher
+# 🎯 High-Precision Face Detection using MATLAB GUI

+## 📌 Overview

+This project presents a **face detection system** developed in MATLAB as part of the *Image Processing (ECE228)* course at Zagazig University.
+The system is capable of accurately detecting **human faces** in digital images by leveraging a **custom-designed algorithm** that avoids the use of high-level built-in face detection functions.

+Instead, we focused on implementing fundamental image processing techniques such as **skin tone segmentation**, **symmetry analysis**, and **geometric filtering** to detect facial regions.
+The project also includes a full **Graphical User Interface (GUI)** to allow users to interactively load images, start detection, and view results.

+---

+## 🎯 Objectives

+- Develop a face detection system from scratch using basic image processing techniques.
+- Avoid the use of built-in high-level detectors (like `vision.CascadeObjectDetector`).
+- Build a GUI to support non-technical users in running detection easily.
+- Ensure accurate detection under different lighting conditions and backgrounds.

+---

+## 🛠️ How It Works

+The system pipeline consists of the following main stages:

+1. **Image Preprocessing**
+   - Apply Gaussian filter to reduce noise.
+   - Convert the RGB image to **YCbCr color space** to better separate skin tones.

+2. **Skin Detection**
+   - Threshold the Cr and Cb channels to isolate potential skin regions.
+   - Generate a binary skin mask.

+3. **Morphological Processing**
+   - Clean up the binary mask using morphological operations:
+     - `imfill` to fill holes
+     - `bwareaopen` to remove small objects

+4. **Region Analysis**
+   - Extract connected components using `regionprops`.
+   - Measure area, eccentricity, and bounding boxes.

+5. **Face Verification**
+   - Verify potential face regions using:
+     - **Elliptical shape matching**
+     - **Horizontal symmetry** (left/right pixel similarity)
+     - **Eccentricity constraint** to rule out elongated regions

+---

+## 🖥️ GUI Features

+- `Load Image`: Import an image from the local machine.
+- `Start Detection`: Run the detection pipeline and draw bounding boxes around detected faces.
+- `Reset`: Clear the interface for a new image.
+- `Exit`: Close the application.

+---

+## ✅ Results & Performance

+- **Accuracy**: High for well-lit, frontal face images.
+- **False Positives**: Very low due to strict shape and symmetry checks.
+- **Speed**: Acceptable for real-time use within the GUI.
+- **Robustness**: Performs well with variations in skin tone and lighting.

+---

+## ⚙️ Requirements

+- MATLAB R2021a or newer
 - Image Processing Toolbox

+---

-## License
+## 📃 License

-This project is for educational and academic use.
+This project was developed for academic purposes and is open for educational use.
+Not intended for commercial applications.

+---

+## 📂 Repository Structure